kalon33/GtfsToSql/README.md

 Installation
 ------------
-If you're using Eclipse, you need to:
+If you're using Eclipse and willing to rebuild the project, you need to:

 1. File, Import
 2. Select 'Existing projects into workspace'